By Dr. Jim Dahle, WCI Founder

 When someone comes to the forum with an income of $25,000 a year and a $1,200 portfolio they need to be told that they need to increase their income, not swap their Target Retirement 2040 for a Life Strategy Moderate Fund.
 When someone comes to the forum making $100,000 and saving $5,000 a year, they need to be told that they should spend less and save more, not tax loss harvest.
 Boosting income and increasing your savings rate are dramatically more important steps, but are ignored far too often.

-# 4 Risk Tolerance is Really Important and Static
+#4 Risk Tolerance Is Really Important and Static

 Larry Swedroe is fond of saying that your portfolio needs to recognize your own individual need, ability, and desire to take risk.
 Bogleheads have adopted that statement wholeheartedly and repeat it frequently with long discussions about risk tolerance.
 There are two issues with risk tolerance that are far more nuanced than many Bogleheads recognize: